shivamujawame/Fabric-Analytics-in-aday/English/lab-guide/lab1.md

 multiple systems, clean it and mash it together.
 You pull data from the following sources:

-- **Sales Data:** comes from the ERP system and data is stored in an ADLS Gen2 database.
+- **Sales Data:** Comes from the ERP system and data is stored in an ADLS Gen2 database.
 It gets updated at noon/ 12 PM every day.

-- **Supplier Data:** comes from different suppliers and data is stored in a Snowflake database.
+- **Supplier Data:** Comes from different suppliers and data is stored in a Snowflake database.
 It gets updated at midnight/ 12 AM every day.

-- **Customer Data:** comes from Customer Insights and data is stored in Dataverse.
+- **Customer Data:** Comes from Customer Insights and data is stored in Dataverse.
 The data is always up to date.

-- **Employee Data:** comes from the HR system; it is stored as an export file in a SharePoint folder.
+- **Employee Data:** Comes from the HR system; it is stored as an export file in a SharePoint folder.
 It gets updated every morning at 9 AM.

     ![](../media/lab-01/image6.jpeg)